victorlun/SignTranslator/README.md

 # Lost in Translation
-Lost in translation is an assignment from Noroff Accelerate (JavaScript/Java fullstack).
+Lost in translation is an assignment from Noroff Accelerate (JavaScript/Java fullstack) during the React segment.
 It is a translator from characters (a-z) to sign language.

 ## Login
 Login using just a username.